-Let’s not beat around the bush – Costa Rica is not a cheap country to travel in.
+Let’s not beat around the bush – while there are many awesome places to go in Costa Rica, it’s not a cheap country to travel in.

 Not only is food, accommodation & transport expensive for Central America but anything you want to do comes packaged as a tour.